-Students may take a variety of Honors, Advanced Placement (AP) or dual-credit courses in preparation for graduation.
-Annually, 65-75 percent of Heritage students take AP exams.
+Students may take a variety of Advanced Placement (AP) and dual-credit courses in preparation for graduation and to receive college credit.
 Learn more.

 High school students have the opportunity to explore a specific area of academic interest in one of our 6 specialized Academy programs.
 These programs provide focused course planning toward specific college and career choices through curricular enhancements and experiential learning.
 Completion of academy requirements results in special recognition at graduation and on the student’s transcript.
 Learn more.

 One week every year, our junior and senior students job-shadow or intern in an area of interest.
 This experience is designed to give students a firsthand look at careers or ministries they may be interested in pursuing.
 Freshmen and sophomores complete special J-term classes during this time, allowing each student to explore gifts and interests that may fall outside of traditional college-prep academics.
 Learn more.

 Over the last several years, Heritage Christian School has produced over 30 Merit Scholarship Qualifiers, several Indiana Academic All-Stars, a couple of perfect ACT scores and over $25 million in scholarship offers.
 The last few graduating classes contain BEPKO scholars, Lilly scholars, an IU Wells scholar, and 115 AP scholars.

 Extracurricular opportunities have previously included National Honors Society, Robotics, Mock Trial, Student Ambassadors Club, Young Life, Student Council, and more.
 Learn more about our student clubs and organizations.

 View our High School Profile for more information about our academic programs.